seanrcollings/arc/docs/docs/index.md

 * [Subcommands](./usage/subcommands.md) - For breaking functionality of your CLI into discrete components
 * [Documentation](./usage/documentation-generation.md) - Automatic `--help` generation from your command definitons
 * [Developer Extension](./usage/middleware.md) - Middleware for extending the functionality of your CLI
-* [User Extension](./usage/command-autoloading.md) - Dynamic command loading at runtime for useres to extend your CLI
+* [User Extension](./usage/plugins.md) - Plugin support for extending the functionality of your CLI

 ## Installation
 *arc* can be installed with pip